jasper-day/testing/README.md

       - Check out the [pandoc reference](https://pandoc.org/MANUAL.html#pandocs-markdown) for a very complete list of things you can do
     - You can add working R, Python, or Julia code blocks with triple backticks
     - Navigation can be done through standalone pages or a sidebar (the sidebar is a better choice for our wiki)
+    - Quarto allows you to change the aesthetics of the website very easily.
+It comes with the Bootswatch themes built in, and you can customize them very simply by creating your own SASS theme that overrides the sections you want to override.
+You can also define custom CSS.
     - And much more.
 Check out the [documentation](https://quarto.org/docs/guide/)